kshedden/case_studies/methods/distributions.md

 encountered but remain of interest in some settings.

-Below we summarize some less familiar characteristics of probability distributions, and ways to estimate these characteristics from data.
+Below we summarize some less familiar characteristics of probability distributions, and how to estimate these characteristics from data.

 ## Heavy-tailed distributions and tail parameter estimation